TheRealNuclearVolcano/Troll-Bot/README.md

 # Troll-Bot
 A Discord Bot that I'm currently working on.
 Being developed in Python
+- You are free to download my code, edit it, and use it for your own bot.

 ## Purpose
 Nothing really.
 Just a fun project.